Horizon Europe (2021 – 2027)

 This part will support projects and activities focused on e.g. Open science, Citizen science, Responsible Research & Innovation, Gender equality and similar.

-Calls for these projects consist of very specific topics – each topic defines a research or innovation challenge that should be addressed by the project, including scope and expected outcomes (the so-called “top-down” principle).
+Calls for these projects consist of very specific topics – each topic defines a research or innovation challenge that should be addressed by the project, including scope of the project and its expected outcomes (the so-called “top-down” principle).
 Type of project, deadline and evaluation procedure (single- or two-stage) is also specified for each topic.
+Each year, several hundreds of such topics are open for proposal submission.
+Usually, only a few (ca. 1–5) projects are funded for each topic and once funded, the same topic usually doesn’t open again.

-The topics with their descriptions can be found either in Work Programme for the respective part of Horizon Europe (see Reference Documents for Horizon Europe) – that gives also important context; or individually among the open/forthcoming funding opportunities.
+The topics with their descriptions can be found either in Work Programme for the respective part of Horizon Europe (see Reference Documents on the Funding & Tender Opportunities Portal) – that gives also important context; or individually among the open/forthcoming funding opportunities on the Portal.

 Types of projects